Nerian/Nerian.github.io/_posts/2014-01-10-activating-spell-checking-for-markdown-files-on-sublimetext.md

   bio: 'Founder'
   image: avatar.png

 excerpt: "Spell checking is annoying if you are writing code, but it takes importance when you are writing text like in a markdown file.
-Sublime text allows you set configuration per file type"
+Sublime text allows you set configuration per file type."
 ---

 Open a Markdown file, go to _Sublime Text > Preferences > Settings More > Syntax Specific – User_